gottyduke/Elin.Plugins/ElinTogether/README.md

 │  │  ├─ *.dll
 ```

-This project references Custom Whatever Loader, you can get it from Steam Workshop or GitHub tagged releases, either build is fine (as of 1.20.55).
+This project references Custom Whatever Loader, you can get it from Steam Workshop, GitHub tagged releases, or build from source within this repo.
+If building with Steam Workshop version, environment variable `SteamContentPath` must be set to Steam `workshop/content` folder.

-To build EMP, you need to install [.NET SDK 10.0.x](https://dotnet.microsoft.com/en-us/download/dotnet/10.0)
+This project uses C# 14, you need to install [.NET SDK 10.0](https://dotnet.microsoft.com/en-us/download/dotnet/10.0) to compile correctly.

 Clone the project:
 ```ps